HamdoKlacar/poke-api-testing/README.md

 ## What is this repository for?
 Practicing api testing using Postman and Newman against Pokemon API https://pokeapi.co.

-This repo contains Postman collection with three requests containing tests for three different pokemons: Charmander, Bulbasaur and Squirtle.
+This repo contains Postman collection with three GET requests containing tests for three different pokemons: Charmander, Bulbasaur and Squirtle.

 Following fields are asserted in tests: